amaanjaved1/Ludo/README.md

 # Ludo

+## PURPOSE:
-A python version of the board game Ludo (2-4 Players).
+Interactive board game of Ludo (2-4 Players).
+Created to try and implement project management best practices in software developement.

-Concepts:
+## HOW TO USE:
+Download repository and

+## SYTEM REQUIREMENTS:
+see requirements.txt

+## TECH STACK:
+- Python
   - Object Oriented Programming
   - Python List Data Structure
   - Python Dictionary Data Structure
   - Pygame
   - Tkinter

+# Ludo
+A python version of the board game Ludo (2-4 Players).

+Concepts: